girardinsamuel/masonite-oauth2/README.md

 `redirect` can be a route name or a path.

+## Configuration of your OAuth app:

+Then you should create an OAuth App on your provider dashboard.
+Here are some links:

+- GitHub:
+- GitLab:
+- BitBucket (Atlassian): you must first [create a workspace](https://bitbucket.org/account/workspaces/) and then in `Settings` add an `OAuth consumer` here https://bitbucket.org/{your-workspace-slug}/workspace/settings/api
+- ...

 ## Usage

 To authenticate users using an OAuth provider, you will need two routes: one for redirecting the user to the OAuth provider, and another for receiving the callback from the provider after authentication.